 Well, the way my colleagues, both fellowship trained foot and ankle orthopaedic surgeons and my step brothers, podiatrists, are approaching the spectrum of 2nd MTP synovitis, eventual hammertoe formation, and even more eventual second MTP dislocation is really no different than Jethro and Jed on the doorbell.

 Most everyone is waiting for the knock at the door because they don’t know what the doorbell is about.
 Not a clue!

 They are waiting way too long to deal with this problem, but they don’t know it.
 Pity…for you.
 In the case of foot and ankle orthopods, they at least are not waiting until the MTP joint dislocates.
 Currently, most of us have gone on a rampage of doing a Weil osteotomy combined with repair of plantar plate ruptures, the precursor to dislocation and part of a hammertoe.
 In fact, there are whole systems developed by both Smith & Nephew, and Arthrex for this purpose.
 All I have to say about these innovations is “If you build it they will come.”

 The “pre-dislocation syndrome,” a term used by many, is full of mystery and intrigue.

 How would one pose this concept to a patient anyway?
-Doctor says to patient: “The pain, swelling and hammertoe you have is called pre-dislocation syndrome.
+The doctor says to the patient: “The pain, swelling, and hammertoe you have is called pre-dislocation syndrome.
 We don’t know what it is or what caused it (which means we don’t know how to treat it), but we do know what will eventually happen, your toe is going to dislocate.”
 Speaking of letting the cat out of the bag.

 By the way, the podiatrists have gotten fully on board and are performing these procedures with reckless abandon.
 Everybody is joining in on the party.